MX-Linux/mx-bootrepair/README.md

 mx-bootrepair
 =============

-Simple GUI for re-installing/repairing GRUB in MX-14
+Simple GUI for re-installing/repairing GRUB in MX Linux